 This last point is an important one, especially in a continuous integration/continuous deployment paradigm where speed is paramount.
 LinearB analyzed over 773,000 pull requests and 3.9 million comments from 26,000 developers.
 We found that on average, PR review time accounted for almost 70% of cycle time.
 And of that 70%, the PR spent the majority of it sitting idle.

 A bad code review process can seriously hurt how quickly your team ships code.
-That’s why LinearB’s WorkerB bot will alert you and team members if a PR has sat idle for too long.
+That’s why we developed, WorkerB, a bot helps you get your PR reviewed 10x faster.

 But in my opinion, the biggest problem with a bad code review process is that it disrupts engineers.
 If you’re familiar with the concept of flow, coined by professor Mihaly Csikszentmihalyi, you probably know that, after someone interrupts you when you’re in deep focus, it can take a long time to regain that focus.